 But two Iraqi soldiers who took part in the defense, interviewed on Irbil’s outskirts after having fled Baiji, said ISIS fighters had done most of the attacking.

 “This really is a crisis,” said a Western diplomat in Iraq, speaking on condition of anonymity under ground rules set for a news briefing.
 “It poses questions as to Iraq’s continued existence as a state.
-What we’ve got is Sunnis controlling Sunni territory, Shias controlling Shia territory, Kurds controlling Kurdish territory.”syria - iran - israel - United States - North America - United States military - United States government - Middle East - Barack Obama - U.S. Department of Defense - Iraq - John Kerry - Bashar Assad - Syria government - Nouri al-Maliki - Iraq government - Iran government - Baghdad - Iraqi armed forces - Massoud Barzani
+What we’ve got is Sunnis controlling Sunni territory, Shias controlling Shia territory, Kurds controlling Kurdish territory.”syria - iran - israel - United States military - United States government - Middle East - Barack Obama - U.S. Department of Defense - Iraq - John Kerry - Bashar Assad - Syria government - Nouri al-Maliki - Iraq government - Iran government - Baghdad - Iraqi armed forces - Massoud Barzani